arvados/rnaseq-cwl-training/_episodes/05-scatter.md

     type: File
     outputSource: featureCounts/featurecounts
 ```
+{: .language-yaml }

-Run this workflow to get a single `featurecounts.tsv` file with a column for each bam file.
+Run this workflow to get a single `featurecounts.tsv` file with a
+column for each bam file.